-An intensive year-long introduction to the landmark achievements of the Western intellectual tradition, Interdisciplinary Approaches to Western Culture is notable for its towering pile of required readings and the camaraderie that evolves as the students absorb and debate the material.
+The Humanities Sequence An intensive year-long introduction to the landmark achievements of the Western intellectual tradition, the Humanities Sequence (HUM) is notable for its towering pile of required readings and the camaraderie that evolves as the students absorb and debate the material.
 COVID-19 and virtual learning challenged that formula, but over the summer, professors reformatted the course in order to engage more fully with the current moment.
-Informal, unstructured meetings were organized online, and the students enthusiastically logged on to discuss how the racial and social implications of the texts resonate in 2020.
+Informal, unstructured meetings were organized online, and the students enthusiastically logged on to discuss the racial and social implications of HUM texts and how they resonate in 2020.
+"The mini-discussions we have in the group chats signify that if we were on campus, we'd be talking about these [books] a lot," said Lara Katz '24.

 Jessica Lambert '22

 Keely Toledo '22

 Indigenous Studies

 Jessica Lambert '22 (Choctaw Nation) and Keely Toledo '22 (Navajo Nation) worked with the Program in American Studies to create a new website for Indigenous studies.
 The site launched in October, shortly before the University announced a new professorship of Indigenous studies and a grant was awarded for the formation of a faculty working group that will engage with Indigenous communities to reflect on conscious and ethical scholarship and teaching practices.

 Gabriella Carter '22

-Emma Harlan '22
+Sarah Elkordy '21

 Organizing Stories

-Organizing Stories is a workshop-driven project that connects students with veteran activists who think politically, historically and ethically about storytelling in their organizing work.
-Founded and directed by Monica Huerta, assistant professor of English and American studies, and Autumn Womack, assistant professor of African American studies and English, the project enables graduate and undergraduate assistants to research the work of movement organizations, interview organizers, help to curate workshops and build connections between social justice work and scholarship.
+Organizing Stories is a new website that connects students with veteran activists who think politically, historically and ethically about storytelling in their organizing work.
+Supervised by Monica Huerta, assistant professor of English and American studies, and Autumn Womack, assistant professor of African American studies and English, a team of graduate and undergraduate assistants research the work of movement organizations, interview organizers, synthesize events by capturing the narratives shared, help to curate workshops and brainstorm initiatives, and create original content for the website.

-FORWARD

-ALUMNI
+FORWARD THINKING ALUMNI

-Anthony Roth Costanzo '04

-singer, actor, producer

-An accomplished countertenor who has sung on Broadway and nearly every opera house you can name, Costanzo partnered with the New York Philharmonic to give live music back to a wounded city during the pandemic.
+Anthony Roth Costanzo '04 singer, actor, producer An accomplished countertenor who has sung on Broadway and nearly every opera house you can name, Costanzo partnered with the New York Philharmonic to give live music back to a wounded city during the pandemic.
 "I had this idea - a crazy idea - to put members of the orchestra on a pickup truck and reach different communities and different audiences throughout New York City," he told NPR.
 He produced the NY Phil Bandwagon tour, more than 80 live, outdoor "pull-up" shows across New York City in which classical musicians and singers performed in parks and street corners.

-Indrani Pal-Chaudhuri '01

-photographer, filmmaker, social justice advocate

-Indrani is one of the most honored celebrity photographers in the world, having snapped album covers for David Bowie and Beyoncé.
+Indrani Pal-Chaudhuri '01 photographer, filmmaker, social justice advocate Indrani is one of the most honored celebrity photographers in the world, having snapped album covers for David Bowie and Beyoncé.
 But even as she's thrived in a glamorous profession and as a multimedia artist, she uses her platform to advocate for social justice and causes she believes in.
-She established a free, all-girls school in Bengal, India, to "inspire young women and girls to be educated and be able to create a new life for themselves;" worked with the United Nations on female empowerment issues; and directed several films, including "Girl Epidemic," an award-winning short film about the millions of missing girls in Asia.
-At Princeton this fall, she taught the seminar, "Moving Millions with Art and Film for Human Rights and Social Justice."
+She established a free, all-girls school in Bengal, India, to "inspire young women and girls to be educated and be able to create a new life for